-- 26H.-(1) An offence of strict liability under this Code or any written law is one where, for every physical element of the offence, there is no corresponding fault element. - (2) Strict liability is said to apply to a particular physical element of an offence where there is no corresponding fault element for that physical element, regardless of whether or not the offence is one of strict liability. - (3) To avoid doubt, an offence may be a strict liability offence even though it is not so expressly described by any written law; and strict liability may apply to a particular physical element of that offence even though it is not so expressly described in any written law. - (4) It is a defence for any person charged with a strict liability offence to prove that in doing anything or omitting to do anything specified in the charge, he exercised reasonable care.".
+- 26H.-(1) An offence of strict liability under this Code or any written law is one where, for every physical element of the offence, there is no corresponding fault element. - (2) Strict liability is said to apply to a particular physical element of an offence where there is no corresponding fault element for that physical element, regardless of whether or not the offence is one of strict liability. - (3) To avoid doubt, an offence may be a strict liability offence even though it is not so expressly described by any written law; and strict liability may apply to a particular physical element of any offence even though it is not so expressly described in any written law. - (4) It is a defence for any person charged with a strict liability offence to prove that in committing all the acts or omissions that are physical elements of the offence, he exercised reasonable care.".

-- 9. Section 30 of the Penal Code is amended - (a) by inserting, immediately after the words "a document" wherever they appear in subsection (1), the words "or an electronic record"; and - (b) by re-lettering the existing illustration as illustration (a), and by inserting immediately thereafter the following illustration: - "(b) An electronic bill of lading in the form of an electronic record in a secure electronic trading system is a "valuable security".".
+- 9. Section 30 of the Penal Code is amended - (a) by inserting, immediately after the words "a document" wherever they appear in subsection (1), the words "or an electronic record"; and - (b) by re-lettering the existing illustration as illustration (a), and by inserting immediately thereafter the following illustration:

+"(b) An electronic bill of lading in the form of an electronic record in a secure electronic trading system is a "valuable security"."